 This is an example of the exegesis assignments students completed in my Biblical Hebrew class.
 This one is for students in their second semester of the language, and it asks them to explore the Hebrew of a controversial pair of verses with an eye toward arriving at their own interpretation.

-At the beginning of the semester, I gave this handout to students in Themes in the Hebrew Bible to spark discussions about Bible translation and biblical “literalism.”
-I asked them to address the implications of variant translations of these well-known verses; we then segued into a discussion of Leonard Greenspoon’s article “10 Common Misconceptions about Bible Translation.”
+At the beginning of the semester, I give this handout to students in Bible and Western Culture I to spark discussions about Bible translation and biblical “literalism.”
+I ask them to address the implications of variant translations of these well-known verses; we then segue into a discussion of Leonard Greenspoon’s article “10 Common Misconceptions about Bible Translation.”

-In my Classical Judaism course, I assigned groups to imagine that they were trying to pitch a Tudors-style miniseries about ancient Jewish history.
-The two groups in my class that semester wrote and performed scenes based on the intrigues of the Hasmoneans and the Herodians, and the results were both funny and educational.
+In my Jews in the Ancient World course, I assign groups to imagine that they are trying to pitch a Tudors-style miniseries about ancient Jewish history.
+The results are both hilarious and educational.
 This exercise could be adapted for other courses.